MSFF

 ーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーーー

-A strong showing of local and International fare with drama, noir, comedy, music, animation and a bit of the Avant-garde.
+A strong showing of local and International fare with drama, horror, documentary, comedy, music, animation and a bit of the Avant-garde.

 Order of films: